fin-cli/fin-cli/.github/ISSUE_TEMPLATE/2-FEATURE_REQUEST.md

 **Describe your use case and the problem you are facing**

-A clear and concise description of what you are actually trying to do, and in what way the current version of FP-CLI is not up to the task.
+A clear and concise description of what you are actually trying to do, and in what way the current version of FIN-CLI is not up to the task.

 **Describe the solution you'd like**